-Under the direction of Karen W. Gripp, MD, The Rasopathies Research program at Nemours/Alfred I. duPont Hospital for Children investigates Costello syndrome and a variety of genetic mutations referred to as rasopathies.
+Under the direction of Karen W. Gripp, MD, the Rasopathies Research program at Nemours Children’s Hospital, Delaware investigates Costello syndrome and a variety of genetic mutations referred to as rasopathies.

-Chief, Division of Medical Genetics, Nemours/Alfred I. duPont Hospital for Children; and Professor of Pediatrics, Thomas Jefferson University
+Chief, Division of Medical Genetics, Nemours Children’s Hospital, Delaware; and Professor of Pediatrics, Thomas Jefferson University

-The ongoing research project, entitled “Costello syndrome: Clinical and Molecular Investigations,” examines specific clinical areas, such as brain abnormalities, cancer predisposition and skeletal abnormalities, in Costello syndrome and related disorders.
+The ongoing research project “Costello Syndrome: Clinical and Molecular Investigations” examines specific clinical areas, such as brain abnormalities, cancer predisposition and skeletal abnormalities, in Costello syndrome and related disorders.
 It aims to establish genotype-phenotype correlations and to assess the outcome of screening and treatment strategies.

 This project is collaborative, including specialists of focus areas, such as Dr. Daniel Doyle from endocrinology, Dr. Mihir Thacker from orthopedics, and collaborators in other institutions, such as Dr. Angela Lin from Harvard Partners, and Dr. Marni Axelrad from Texas Children’s Hospital.
 Laboratory studies are performed by Dr. Katia Sol-Church, the director of the biomolecular core laboratory, who is a long-standing co-investigator in this research.
 Additional collaborative efforts include participation in the research project led by Dr. Anders Kolb on tumor treatment in rasopathies.